DagogoOrifama/review-classify-ner-extractor/README.md

 - **Model 3**: Further improvement with data augmentation (paraphrasing).
 - Accuracy and performance were measured using metrics like Precision, Recall, and F1-Score.
 Visualized results with confusion matrices and accuracy curves.

+## File Descriptions

+- **app.py**:
+  The main script for the Streamlit app, which integrates the sentiment classification and named entity recognition models.
+It handles user inputs, performs predictions, and displays the results in an interactive web interface.

+- **Experiments.ipynb**:
+  Jupyter notebook containing the three main experiments for sentiment classification and entity recognition models, along with other analyses, including the evaluation metrics and model performance results.

+- **requirements.txt**:
+  A list of Python dependencies needed to run the project, including libraries like TensorFlow, spaCy, and Streamlit.

+ **model_3.h5** and **tfidf_vectorizer.pkl**:
+  These files, containing the sentiment classification model and TF-IDF vectorizer, are stored on Hugging Face's model hub and are fetched dynamically by the app.

+- - **README.md**:
+  A detailed overview of the project, explaining its purpose, setup instructions, and usage.

+-## System Dependencies

+In addition to the Python libraries listed in `requirements.txt`, the following system dependencies are required for this project:

+- **libblas-dev**:
+  Provides the Basic Linear Algebra Subprograms (BLAS) library, which is essential for performing efficient matrix operations in numerical computations.

+- **liblapack-dev**:
+  A library for linear algebra routines, used for solving systems of linear equations, linear least squares problems, and more.

+- **gfortran**:
+  The GNU Fortran compiler, required for compiling scientific and mathematical libraries, particularly those that rely on Fortran-based linear algebra routines.

 ## Installation

 1. Clone the repository: